-Generally, it is our policy to establish a margin for crude oil or other products we purchase by selling such products for physical delivery to third-party users, or by entering into a future delivery obligation under derivative contracts.
-Through these transactions, we seek to maintain a position that is substantially balanced between purchases on the one hand, and sales or future delivery obligations on the other hand.
-Our policy is not to acquire and hold physical inventory or derivative products for the purpose of speculating on commodity price changes.
+Generally, it is PAA's policy to establish a margin for crude oil or other products it purchases by selling such products for physical delivery to third-party users, or by entering into a future delivery obligation under derivative contracts.
+Through these transactions, PAA seeks to maintain a position that is substantially balanced between purchases on the one hand, and sales or future delivery obligations on the other hand.
+PAA's policy is not to acquire and hold physical inventory or derivative products for the purpose of speculating on commodity price changes.
 These policies and practices cannot, however, eliminate all risks.
-For example, any event that disrupts our anticipated physical supply of crude oil or other products could expose us to risk of loss resulting from price changes.
-We are also exposed to basis risk when crude oil or other products are purchased against one pricing index or benchmark and sold against a different index or benchmark.
-We may also face disruptions to futures markets for crude oil, NGL and other petroleum products, which may impair our ability to execute our commercial or hedging strategies.
-Margin requirements due to spikes or crashes in commodity prices may require us to exit hedge strategies at inopportune times.
-We are also exposed to some risks that are not hedged, including risks on certain of our inventory, such as linefill, which must be maintained in order to transport crude oil on our pipelines.
+For example, any event that disrupts PAA's anticipated physical supply of crude oil or other products could expose it to risk of loss resulting from price changes.
+PAA is also exposed to basis risk when crude oil or other products are purchased against one pricing index or benchmark and sold against a different index or benchmark.
+PAA may also face disruptions to futures markets for crude oil, NGL and other petroleum products, which may impair its ability to execute its commercial or hedging strategies.
+Margin requirements due to spikes or crashes in commodity prices may require PAA to exit hedge strategies at inopportune times.
+PAA is also exposed to some risks that are not hedged, including risks on certain of its inventory, such as linefill, which must be maintained in order to transport crude oil on its pipelines.
 In an effort to maintain a balanced position, specifically authorized personnel can purchase or sell crude oil, refined products and NGL, up to predefined limits and authorizations.
-Although this activity is monitored independently by our risk management function, it exposes us to commodity price risks within these limits.
+Although this activity is monitored independently by PAA's risk management function, it exposes PAA to commodity price risks within these limits.

-In addition, our operations involve the risk of non-compliance with our risk policies.
-We have taken steps within our organization to implement processes and procedures designed to detect unauthorized trading; however, we can provide no assurance that these steps will detect and prevent all violations of our risk policies and procedures, particularly if deception, collusion or other intentional misconduct is involved.
+In addition, PAA's operations involve the risk of non-compliance with its risk policies.
+PAA has taken steps within its organization to implement processes and procedures designed to detect unauthorized trading; however, PAA can provide no assurance that these steps will detect and prevent all violations of its risk policies and procedures, particularly if deception, collusion or other intentional misconduct is involved.

-Our insurance coverage may not fully cover our losses and we may in the future encounter increased costs related to, and lack of availability of, insurance.
+PAA's insurance coverage may not fully cover its losses and it may in the future encounter increased costs related to, and lack of availability of, insurance.